-The short answer to that question is that the optimal temperatures to have your roof installed is when the temperature is between 45 degrees Fahrenheit and 85 degrees Fahrenheit.
+The short answer to that question is that the optimal temperature to have your roof installed is when the temperature is between 45 degrees Fahrenheit and 85 degrees Fahrenheit.

-Here in the upper midwest, homeowners regularly replace their roof in the middle of summer.
+Here in the upper midwest, homeowners regularly replace their roofs in the middle of summer.
 If homeowners understood how shingles are made they would probably change their buying habits.

-Most shingles today are made from a combination of a matting, asphalt and stone or ceramic aggregate.
+Most shingles today are made from a combination of fiberglass matting, asphalt, and stone or ceramic aggregate.
 Understand those three elements and you can understand why mid-summer isn’t always the best time to have your roof installed.

 Summertime heat has benefits and it has drawbacks.

 Drawbacks: Heat softens up the asphalt which the aggregate sticks into.
-When roofers walk on it to install other parts of the roof, they can sometimes scuff up parts of shingles.
-This is a smaller problem on low slope roofs because the shoes of the roofers have more contact surface.
-On steep slope roofs the heel of the foot tends to be lifted up higher to maintain balance.
+When roofers walk on it to install other parts of the roof, they can sometimes scuff up parts of the shingles.
+This is a smaller problem on low-slope roofs because the shoes of the roofers have more contact surfaces.
+On steep slope roofs, the heel of the foot tends to be lifted up higher to maintain balance.
 Less of the foot in contact with the roof means that more downward pressure per inch is applied to the shingles they have to step on.
 More downward (angled) pressure means more of a chance for scuffing and marring.
 I wouldn’t recommend installing a steep pitch roof with temperatures of 85 degrees Fahrenheit or above.

 Temperatures below 45 degrees make shingles less pliable.
 Temperatures below freezing can crack as installers have to walk on them to get to other parts of the roof.
 The thermo-plastics that are used in the matting are very strong (think glass) but they are thin and with weight applied to them, can be brittle in cold temperatures.
 Since shingles are installed from the bottom up, the roofer must walk on the shingle to apply each subsequent shingle.
 If you must do a winter install, read this link.

 If you have waited too long to have your roof installed, you may be faced with the tough decision of having to install a roof even in the middle of winter.
-Although not optimal conditions, the alternative may be severe damage to the internal parts of your house including damage to drywall, ceilings, insulation and lumber which may be required for structural integrity of your house.
-If you can wait until the temperature reaches 32 degrees farenheit, then do.
+Although not optimal conditions, the alternative may be severe damage to the internal parts of your house including damage to drywall, ceilings, insulation, and lumber which may be required for the structural integrity of your house.
+If you can wait until the temperature reaches 32 degrees Fahrenheit, then do.